 Case investigators reach out to COVID-19 patients shortly after a positive test result is confirmed in order to learn about the patient’s close contacts.
 The contact tracer then calls each of the close contacts to inform them about their exposure to COVID-19 and give them instructions about how to quarantine.
 The goal is to reach the close contacts within a day or two after the positive test result is received.
 Sometimes it takes longer.
 You might not hear from a contact tracer if the exposure you had was not enough to put you at increased risk of COVID-19 transmission.

 If a student reports to a faculty or staff member that they have tested positive for COVID-19, the faculty or staff member should email Ms. Hightower to notify her that the student has reported they have tested positive for COVID-19.
-Ms. Hightower will provide the information to UAMS so the contact tracing process can be initiated.
+Ms. Hightower will provide the information to ADH so the contact tracing process can be initiated.
 The student should be sent home, instructed to self-isolate, and await a phone call from a contact tracer.
+Ms. Hightower will also be in contact with the student to gather information and provide additional information about quarantine and isolation.

 Students will be looking to faculty and staff for support and guidance during this uncertain time.
 Remember to set the standard by: